themeteorchef/mailing-lists-with-mailchimp/README.md

 ##### The Meteor Chef
 ###### \#012 - Mailing Lists with MailChimp

 In this recipe we will learn how to build a mailing list signup form using MailChimp.
-We'll also learn how to manage subscribers to our list and send them messages directly from our application.
+We'll learn how to pull a list of our current subscribers from MailChimp, add new subscribers, and remove existing subscribers.

 [Read on The Meteor Chef](http://themeteorchef.com/recipes/mailing-lists-with-mailchimp)